thesimpledev/job_search/README.md

 # About
 I will give a brief overview of why I've built this and how it works from a high level soon!

+# Todo
+- [ ] Allow searches to be saved to be used later
+- [ ] After clicking search, disable button
+- [ ] Allow user to hide post
+- [ ] Fix record's location field ('- ' prepands all locations)
+- [ ] Allow description to be shown on click
+- [ ] Store & display date scraped
+- [ ] Store & display date posted
+- [ ] Add search query for GlassDoor for campany with position title
+- [ ] Allow search by location (but use a select from existing records)
+- [ ] Create chrone/sidekiq job to scrape every 24 hours

 # Setup
 I will be adding information on how to set this up soon! :D